ChristopherHSanches/ChristopherHSanches/README.md

-## Hi there!
+## Hello there!
 My name is Christopher
 But you can call me Chris
 - 🔭 I’m currently freelance
 - 🌱 I’m currently learning ReactJS